Orrslab/ACC_behavior_classification/README.md

 # :house_with_garden: Introduction
 This template enables you to build or use a random forest algorithm to predict the behavior of wild animals based on acceleration data (ACC).
-It is based on the publication Vaadia et al.
+It is based on the publication Vaadia et al. submit.
 The template includes:
 - Two R scripts, to build a random forest model and/or use an existing random forest model;
 - example datasets;